beatgammit/crc32/README.md

 This module only works with UTF-8 strings, and is meant to be able to work on node and in the browser.

+This module also supports append mode (where a running crc sum is stored).
+Running in regular mode will reset the current crc sum.

 Install
 =======